Fees and Funding

 Hours taken over 15 hours (or 30 hours for those entitled) will be charged at our standard hourly rate.

 Help with paying for childcare

-From toddlers to teens, there is help available from the government for paying with childcare for most families.
+From toddlers to teens, there is help available from the government for childcare payments for most families.

 Free Childcare hours

 All children are eligible for 570 hours of free childcare a year from the term after they turn 3.
 This is equal to 15 hours a week over 38 weeks (a standard school year).
 We send home a form to be completed in time for you to start claiming after your child turns 3.
 If you have any questions about completing the form, please ask.